7 Best P90 Guitars [2023] Awesome Guitars With P90s

 Soapbar or Dogear

-There are 2 main aesthetics when it comes to P90 pickups, soapbar style, and dogear.
+There are 2 main aesthetics when it comes to P90 pickups: soapbar style and dogear.
 Soapbar pickups have a distinctive plastic cover with distinctly rounded corners, making it look like a bar of soap.

-To recap our top choices for the best P90 guitars, if you want the best balance of price and features, we like the Fender Noventa Telecaster, for a great budget P90 guitar check out the G&L ASAT Junior II, and finally if money is no object, check out the Gibson Les Paul Junior.
+If you want the best balance of price and features, take a look at our Top Pick, the Fender Noventa Telecaster.
+For a great, but affordable P90 guitar, check out our Best Budget option, the G&L ASAT Junior II.
+And finally, if money is no object, check out our Editor’s Choice, the Gibson Les Paul Special.

-Martin Holland
+• Martin Holland

 Growing up in rural Australia, there wasn't much to do but play guitar and stare at the red dirt.
 When things broke, the only person to fix them was fifty miles away, and eventually fixing gave way to building, giving me my career as a luthier.
 I wouldn't have it any other way.